Nearly Minimax Optimal Regret for Multinomial Logistic Bandit: Proofs of Theorem

-where the first equality holds becauset $S^\star$ contains only one item $i^\star$ by Lemma~\ref{lemma:reward_bigger_than_revenue} (and recall that $x_{i^\star} = x_V$), and the inequality holds by Lemma~\ref{lemma:non_uniform_revenue_upperbound}.
-Hence, the problem is not easier than solving the MNL bandit problems with the assortment size $1$, i.e., $K = 1$.
-By putting $K = 1$ and $v_0=\Theta(1)$ in Theorem~\ref{thm:lower_bound}, we derive that
+where the first equality holds by Lemma~\ref{lemma:opt_S} (and recall that $x_{i^\star} = x_V$), and the second inequality holds by Lemma~\ref{lemma:non_uniform_revenue_upperbound}.
+Then, by applying Lemma~\ref{lemma:lower_revenue_gap} with $K=1$, we can further bound the regret as follows: